Sperax/Sperax-Demeter-Tokens/README.md

 2. To create the folder go inside "/tokens" folder.
 Click on 'Create new file' and name the file as '<token_address>/' and a new folder will be created with the token address as the name.
 Eg - For adding SPA token, create a new file with the name '0x5575552988A3A80504bBaeB1311674fCFd40aD4B/'.
 3. Upload the token logo in the token folder in .svg or .png format.
 4. Create token.json in the token folder.
-5. Set the git commit msg to "XXX token" when commit the changes.
+5. Set the git commit msg to "<token_name> token" when commit the changes and create the pull request.

 ## Guide for "token.json"
 1. The template like this